 Represented by Denise Bibro Gallery in Chelsea (NYC), Kimes' work has been included in more than 150 solo and group exhibitions in galleries and museums internationally.
-A Full Professor of Art at American University in Washington, DC, Kimes served as head of the studio art program there for 19 of the past 30 years, and led that program to national recognition, resulting in a successful campaign to design and build the Katzen Fine and Performing Arts Center and Museum.
-He is also Advisory Board Chair at New Art Examiner.
-Previously he was on the faculty of the New York Studio School in Greenwich Village for ten years, and he also served as the Studio School's Program Director for five years.
+Currently a Full Professor of Art at American University in Washington, DC, he served as head of their studio art program for 20 of the past 33 years, leading them to national recognition and a successful campaign to design and build the Katzen Fine and Performing Arts Center and Museum.
+He has decades of extensive experience in Italy and is also Advisory Board Chair at New Art Examiner.
+Previously he was on the faculty of the NY Studio School in Greenwich Village for ten years, and he served as that school's Program Director for five years.

 He has been a guest artist at universities, art academies and programs throughout the United States (a few of which include Dartmouth, Bard, Carnegie-Mellon, UC Davis, Parsons, Syracuse, Cleveland Institute of Art, Harvard, and Cooper Union) as well as programs in Rome, Umbria, Florence, Mexico, Germany, Latvia and others.

 Kimes' curatorial practice is extensive, having organized dozens of salient exhibitions throughout the United States and internationally over the past 30+ years.
 As an educator and cultural builder he is in his fourth decade as a practicing artist who also teaches: more than 5,000 art students have studied with him directly, and many thousands more indirectly, in the programs he has built and led in New York City, Chautauqua, Washington, DC, Rome and Umbria.